davidals/autotune-extension/README.md

 ## Usage

-1. Select any text on a webpage
+1. Click into any text field on a webpage (like a text input, textarea, or contenteditable element)
 2. Click the Autotune extension icon
 3. Choose your desired enhancement style
 4. Click "Enhance" to apply the changes